sebastiankirsch/how-to-publish-to-central/README.md

 Personally, I like to configure plugins only

 #### central-publishing-maven-plugin
-We'll start with `central-publishing-maven-plugin`, which will upload the artifacts to the maven central repository:
+We'll start with `central-publishing-maven-plugin`, which will upload the artifacts to the Maven Central repository:
 ```xml
 <plugin>
   <groupId>org.sonatype.central</groupId>